puppetlabs-toy-chest/puppet-quest-guide/README.md

 Note that though this script automatically runs a `jekyll build` command, there is currently an issue with the timing of the subprocess that means the changes aren't always made before pdf generation begins.
 Pending a fix, you may have to run this script twice for changes to register, or manually build the jekyll site prior to running the script.

+## Quest Ordering

+Quest_Guide/_data/quest_order.yml contains a list of quests with url and title.
+The order of quests in this file determines the order that they will be listed in the website nav and the PDF version of the Quest Guide.

+In the future, this file will also include data about quest dependencies to allow for non-linear quest progress.

+Whenever possible, this file should be the single source of information for any process that requires data about quests.